WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

     2.2 Implement one-hot encoding

-    2.3 Pad word senquence (essentially a matrix) to keep the same dimension
+    2.3 Pad word sequence (essentially a matrix) to keep the same dimension

 3. Train a set of Bayesian Convolutional Neural Networks using Stochastic Gradient Langevin Dynamics to obtain more robustness
 4. Use thinning models to predict future news